 Wireless Speakers

-Wireless outdoor speakers are a lot easier to set up and install than speakers with cabling.
+Wireless outdoor speakers are much easier to set up and install than speakers with cabling.
 These speakers typically come with a transmitter that must be connected to your stereo system, movie projector, or other appropriate devices.
 This transmitter will send a signal to your speakers that will allow it to play music.

 Cabled Speakers